Home Insurance Cancellation, Nonrenewal and Policy Lapses

 For example, a company might not allow a customer to renew their policy due to a high volume of claims filed within a policy period.
 This might seem unfair — after all, customers pay premiums so they can file a claim when they have to — but insurance companies can’t afford to pay out too much in claims.
 If an individual files a high volume of claims and the company could lose too much money on them over time, a nonrenewal can result.

 An insurance company also might not renew your policy if you file just a few large claims due to damage you cause, even if the damage was unintentional.
-For example, say you really like candles.
-You can have candles, but if you frequently forget to extinguish them and have caused two serious fires, a company might not renew your policy.
+For example, say you really like candles, but have twice already forgotten to extinguish them causing two fires.
+A company might not renew your policy after that.

 Liability claims might also lead an insurer to not renew a policy.
 For example, dog bites are responsible for more than one-third of all homeowners insurance liability claims.
-A company might not renew a policy if that homeowner has a dog that has bitten multiple people, resulting in claim filings.
+A company might not renew a policy if a homeowner has a dog that has bitten more than one person, resulting in multiple claim filings.

 Just as a company may cancel a policy, they also might choose not to renew one.
 If a policyholder has a history of making late payments, that might not be grounds to immediately cancel their policy, but their insurance company can decide not to renew it.